AIMotionLab-SZTAKI/Fitting-Model-Predictive-Control-to-an-Epidemiological-Model/README.md

-The goal of this project is to control an epidemic.
+# How to Use the Code

-The control is implemented using a model predictive control algorithm, where the controller calculates the optimal control input based on the appropriate parameters and the given epidemic model.
+To use the code, the `test_site.py` file needs to be executed, instantiating the appropriate classes.
+To control the system, it is necessary to instantiate a model class and a plant class.
+The former serves as the foundation for model predictive control, based on which the algorithm computes the intervention input sequence, while the latter represents the actual system response.
+The control-related parameters can be found in the `parameters.py` file, such as the control horizon and the intervention intervals.

-The objective of the control and the detailed description of the task are thoroughly discussed in the "Thesis.pdf" Abstract and Introduction chapters.
+After the appropriate parameters and classes have been instantiated, a strategy can be applied using the `shrinking_MPC` and `rolling_MPC` functions.